Unfortunately, many of us know what it’s like to have worked in a toxic organisation.

 They say you catch more flies with honey than with vinegar.

-Therefore, by publicly recognising employees who go out of their way to make the company a better place to work, you can help to positively influence other employees and give them role models for good behavior.
+Therefore, by publicly recognising employees who go out of their way to make the company a better place to work, you can help to positively influence other employees and give them role models for good behaviour.

 Those who go above and beyond for the company to try to make it a great place to work should be rewarded for it.